 Are You Registration Ready?

 It may be tempting to just change the dates on all your registration documents year to year & call it done.
+But this is not getting ready for registration.

 I completely understand the jigsaw puzzle that is called studio scheduling & how tempting it is to put full energy into that.
 As a travel teacher, I juggle each family’s preferred day & time along with making sure my teaching route best utilitizes the hours I have set aside for teaching.
 Those two pieces of information rarely fall into alignment without a little jiggling.